LibreBooking/app/doc/INSTALLATION.md

 ## Log Files

  LibreBooking logs multiple levels of information categorized into either application or database logs.
-To do this, the log4php library is used.
-By default, logging is turned OFF. - First, rename /config/log4php.config.dist.xml to /config/log4php.config.xml
+To do this:
 - To allow application logging, the PHP account requires write access (0755) to your configured log directory.
-- Logging is configured in /config/log4php.config.xml - For Windows, set the path to something similar to <param name="file" value="c:/temp/log\_%s.log" />
+- Logging is configured in /config/config.php
-- For Unix, set the path to something similar to <param name="file" value="/tmp/librebooking/log\_%s.log" />

-- Logging is controlled by changing the <level> of each <logger>
 - Levels used by LibreBooking are OFF, DEBUG, ERROR.
 For normal operation, ERROR is appropriate.
 If trace logs are needed, DEBUG is appropriate.
-- To turn on application logging, change the <level value="OFF" /> to an appropriate level for either the default or sql loggers.
-For example, <level value="ERROR" />
+- To turn on application logging, change the $conf['settings']['logging']['level'] = to an appropriate level for either the default or sql loggers.
+For example, $conf['settings']['logging']['level'] = 'debug';
-- For more information on logging configuration, visit [log4php](<http://logging.apache.org/log4php/>)

 ## Enabling LibreBooking API